 - Organization of working areas into workspaces for personalization or for engaging in sharing with a team library

 - Sorting of videos into folders

 - Maintenance of a repository for screenshots from videos for highlights

-- Creation of videos using built-in templates, backgrounds and text layout for a more creative and innovate demonstration of concepts
+- Creation of videos using built-in templates, backgrounds, and text layout for a more creative and innovative demonstration of concepts

 - Recording of videos with quality ranging from 720p to 4K HD depending on the subscription plan